phetsims/vector-addition/doc/model.md

 ## Lab screen

 The _Lab_ screen is similar to the _Explore 2D_ screen, with these differences:
-* each snap mode has 2 sets of vectors (blue and red for Cartesian, purple and green for polar)
+* each snap mode has 2 sets of vectors (blue and red for Cartesian, purple and green for Polar)
 * an infinite number of vectors can be created for each set of vectors
 * the sum vector for a set of n vectors is v&#8407;<sub>1</sub> + v&#8407;<sub>2</sub> + ... + v&#8407;<sub>n</sub> = s&#8407;

 ## Equation screen

 The _Equation_ screen introduces the concepts of base vectors, equations, and coefficients.
-Like the _Explore 2D_ and _Lab_ screens, it has Cartesian and polar "snap modes" that determine which vector quantities snap to integer values.
+Like the _Explore 2D_ and _Lab_ screens, it has Cartesian and Polar "snap modes" that determine which vector quantities snap to integer values.

 The _Equation_ screen has a couple of differences in how the student manipulates vectors:
 * Vectors are pre-populated on the graph; the student does not add and remove vectors.